Description of the Reference Region

 A range of certified ecotourism services are offered in the Zărneşti – Piatra Craiului region in partnership with the National Park Authority and a variety of local businesses.

 Land use in the Piatra Craiului National Park is a combination of traditional semi-subsistence pastoralism and deciduous forest, but the landscape is dominated by a 25 km long limestone ridge with deep gorges and caves.
 This creates a unique mountain landscape highly appreciated nationally and internationally, but it is also a fragile landscape and vulnerable ecosystem that is under growing pressure.
 The traditional rural identity of the area has been increasingly eroded by an ‘urban-type’ over-development which increasingly discourages more discerning foreign visitors whilst continuing to appeal to the domestic visitor.

 Certified ecotourism is a key component of the strategic planning and management of rural / mountain tourism at all levels – and needs to be actively promoted as such.

 Multi-Actor Platform (MAP) members

-The Multi-Actor Platform will comprise a diversity of stakeholders, such as public authorities and policy makers (Piatra Craiului National Park Administration, National Mountain Area Agency, National Agency for Protection of the Environment and local Mayor’s offices), researchers (Transilvania University of Braşov), NGOs (Association of Ecotourism in Romania, WWF – Danube Carpathian Programme, Mountain Guides and Mountain Leaders Society and Local development NGOs), producers (small-farmers, grassland managers and foresters), business (local accommodation providers, traditional/artisan food producers), local guides, providers of specialist activities and other eco-tour operators), innovation brokers/advisors, and local action groups.
+The Multi-Actor Platform will comprise a diversity of stakeholders, among which we mention public authorities and policy makers (Piatra Craiului National Park Administration, National Mountain Area Agency, National Agency for Protection of the Environment and local Mayor’s offices), researchers (Transilvania University of Braşov), NGOs (Association of Ecotourism in Romania, WWF – Danube Carpathian Programme, Mountain Guides and Mountain Leaders Society and Local development NGOs), producers (small-farmers, grassland managers and foresters), business (local accommodation providers, traditional/artisan food producers), local guides, providers of specialist activities and other eco-tour operators), innovation brokers/advisors, and local action groups.